< Back

 LINE / Sustainable forest management

-Teresa Valor holds a degree in Forestry Engineering from the Universitat Politècnica de València and a PhD in Terrestrial Ecology from the Universitat Autònoma de Barcelona.
-She is currently a lecturer at the School of Agri-Food and Biosystems Engineering (EEABB) at Polytechnic University of Catalonia, where she teaches in the Landscape Architecture grade.
-Her research focuses on forest resilience, investigating how trees respond to disturbances such as wildfires, bark beetles, and drought using methodologies like dendrochronology, isotopic analysis, and terpene quantification.
-Recently, she has expanded her work to explore how species interactions vary along environmental gradients.
+Currently a lecturer at the School of Agri-Food and Biosystems Engineering of Barcelona (Polytechnic University of Catalonia), where she teaches in the Landscape Architecture degree program.
+Her research focuses on forest resilience, investigating how trees respond to disturbances such as wildfires, bark beetle outbreaks, and droughts using methodologies including dendrochronology, isotopic analysis, and terpene quantification.
+More recently, she has expanded her interests to understanding how species interactions vary along environmental gradients.

 Keywords